sadir06/Project_Brief/personal_statements/Sumukh's Reflection.md

 The transition to a 5-stage pipeline required a complete re-architecture of the execution logic.
 I was responsible for the `execute.sv` module, which became the decision-making center of the pipeline.

 * **Data Hazard Resolution (Forwarding):** To maximize IPC (Instructions Per Cycle), I avoided simple stalling for Read-After-Write (RAW) hazards.
-Instead, I implemented a "Forwarding Unit" logic within the Execute stage.
-I designed 3-way multiplexers (`ForwardAE`/`ForwardBE`) that intelligently select operands from the Memory or Writeback stages if they are more recent than the values in the Register File.
+Instead, I implemented forwarding logic within the Execute stage that checks if the source registers (`rs1E`, `rs2E`) match destination registers in the MEM or WB stages.
+I designed 3-way multiplexers (`ForwardAE`/`ForwardBE`) that intelligently select operands from the Memory stage (ALU result), Writeback stage (either ALU result or memory data via `ResultSrc`), or the normal register file output.
+The forwarding unit compares register addresses and sets select signals that prioritize more recent data, eliminating most data hazard stalls without adding pipeline bubbles.

 * **Control Flow Handling:** I moved the branch decision logic into the Execute stage to resolve control hazards earlier.
 I implemented the `cond_trueE` logic to evaluate all branch conditions (`BEQ`, `BNE`, `BLT`, `BGE`, `BLTU`, `BGEU`) based on the `Funct3` field and ALU flags.
 I also had to add flush logic in the memory section for extra handling.
 (CPU is flushed if the "guess" is wrong)